-Blood and urine samples for clinical laboratory evaluations (including a full serum chemistry panel, hematology, coagulation, and urine dipstick analysis) will be collected at visits specified in [Table 1](#).
-A limited serum chemistry panel will also be collected as specified in Table 1.
-All safety laboratory samples should be collected while the participant is fasting (a minimum of 8 hours) and prior to the next dose of study drug (at applicable visits).
-Urinalysis will be performed locally by dipstick analysis from a sample of mid-stream urine.
-See clinical protocol ([Appendix B](#)) for a complete list of analytes.
+Blood and urine samples for clinical laboratory evaluations (including a full serum chemistry panel, hematology, coagulation, and urine dipstick analysis) will be collected at visits specified in Table 1.
+Only urine dipstick analysis will be performed locally, while the rest of clinical laboratory test will be processed by a central laboratory.
+See Appendix A of the protocol for a complete list of analytes.
+Blood samples (a full serum chemistry panel, hematology, coagulation) must be collected under fasting conditions (a minimum of 8 hours) and prior to the next dose of study drug (at applicable visits).

-Laboratory values will be summarized descriptively, including the change from Baseline.
-In addition, shift tables for all parameters will be presented to describe the change in laboratory parameter values at end of treatment visit using normal range categories (low, normal, and high).
+Laboratory values will be summarized descriptively, including the change from baseline.
+In addition, shift tables for select parameters will be presented to describe the change in laboratory parameter values at post-baseline visits using normal range categories (low, normal, and high).